The Constitution of the Texas Federation of College Republicans

 ARTICLE II: Regional Structure

-The TFCR shall be divided by counties into five Regions, which shall be outlined in Appendix A of this Constitution.
+The TXFCR shall be divided by counties into five Regions, which shall be outlined in Appendix A of this Constitution.

-Election of Regional Vice Chairmen shall be by simple majority vote of chapter chairs or designees from said Region and must occur during the annual convention but after the election of the State Officer Board.
-In the event that a Region has not elected a Regional Vice Chairman during this time period, the Vice Chairman may cast the deciding vote for the Regional Vice Chairman of said area.
+Election of a Regional Chair shall be by simple majority vote of all delegates present from said Region and must occur during the annual convention but after the election of the State Officer Board.
+In the event that a Region has not elected a Regional Chair during this time period, the newly elected Vice Chairman may cast the deciding vote for the Regional Chair of said region.

-The Regional Vice Chairman may be removed at any time by a 2/3 vote of the Chapters in said Region.
-In such a case, the State Vice Chair may appoint an acting Regional Vice Chair to serve until a regional election can be held at the next SCREC or State Convention as laid out previously in subsection A.
+The Regional Chair may be removed at any time by a 2/3 vote of all members of Chapter boards within their respective Regions.
+In such a case, the State Vice Chair may appoint an acting Regional Vice Chair to serve until a regional election can be held at the next SCREC meeting, Fall Conference, or State Convention.

-It shall be the duty of the Regional Vice Chairmen:
+It shall be the duty of the Regional Chair:

-To supervise and assist chapters within their region who wish to join the TFCR, as well as guide in the formation of new chapters within their region.
+To supervise and assist chapters within their region who wish to join the TXFCR, as well as guide in the formation of new chapters within their region.

-To be the general contact person for any TFCR information needed by the chapters.
+To be the general contact person for any TXFCR information needed by the chapters.

-To be responsible for any such duties that the Chairman deems necessary for achieving the objectives of the TFCR within their Region.
+To be responsible for any such duties that the Chairman or Executive Director deem necessary for achieving the objectives of the TXFCR within their Region.

-Regional Vice Chairmen shall be required to attend 50% of the SCREC meetings and the state convention during the year they hold that position.
-A Regional Vice Chairman who does not meet this requirement will not be eligible to hold the position of Regional Vice Chairman during the next year.
+A Regional Chair shall be required to attend 50% of the SCREC meetings and both the Fall conference and Spring convention during the year they hold that position.
+A Regional Chair who does not meet this requirement will not be eligible to hold the position of Regional Chair during the next state board term.

-The charter requirements, which must be submitted by a Chapter:
+The charter requirements, which must be submitted by a Chapter are as follows: